Learning-to-Optimize with PAC-Bayesian Guarantees: Theoretical Considerations and Practical Implementation: Introduction

-\paragraph{Broader Context of Learning-to-Optimize.} Solving optimization problems is an integral part of machine learning.
+Optimization is an integral part of machine learning.
 Thus, learning-to-optimize has significant overlap with the areas of meta-learning (or \say{learning-to-learn}) and AutoML.
-The first one is a subset of learning-to-optimize, as, while learning-to-optimize applies to general optimization problems, meta-learning is mostly concerned with determining parameters of machine learning models, that is, minimizing a training loss \citep{Vilalta_Drissi_2002, Hospedales_Antoniou_Micaelli_Storkey_2021}.
-AutoML, however, more broadly refers to automating all steps necessary to create a machine learning application, which thus also involves the choice of an optimization algorithm and its hyperparameters \citep{Yao_Wang_Chen_Dai_Li_Tu_Yang_Yu_2018, Hutter_Kotthoff_Vanschoren_2019, He_Zhao_Chu_2021}.
-Hence, most relevant for this work is model selection.
+The first one is a subset of learning-to-optimize, because it is mostly concerned with determining parameters of machine learning models \citep{Vilalta_Drissi_2002, Hospedales_Antoniou_Micaelli_Storkey_2021}.
+AutoML, however, more broadly refers to automating all steps necessary to create a machine learning application, which also includes the choice of an optimization algorithm and its hyperparameters \citep{Yao_Wang_Chen_Dai_Li_Tu_Yang_Yu_2018, Hutter_Kotthoff_Vanschoren_2019, He_Zhao_Chu_2021}.